Beuth-Erdelt/Benchmark-Experiment-Host-Manager/paper.md

 Moreover bexhoma expects the cluster to be prepared, i.e. a daemonset of cAdvisors (exporters) is running and there is a Prometheus server (collector) we can connect to.
 However bexhoma can optionally install these components if missing.

-#### Configuration and Options

-Monitoring can be configured.
-Probably you won't have to change much.
 If there is a Prometheus server running in your cluster, make sure to adjust `service_monitoring`.
 If there is no Prometheus server running in your cluster, make sure to leave the template in `service_monitoring` as is.
 Bexhoma checks at the beginning of an experiment if the URL provided is reachable;